react-navigation/react-navigation.github.io/docs/upgrading-from-4.x.md

 React Navigation 5 has a completely new component based API.
 While the main concepts are the same, the API is different.
 In this guide, we aim to document all the differences so that it's easier to upgrade your app.

+If you have not installed React Navigation 5 yet, you can do so following the [Getting Started guide](getting-started.md).

-You can also use the [compatibility layer](compatibility.md) to reuse code using the old API with minimal changes.
+To reuse code using the old API with minimal changes, you can use the [compatibility layer](compatibility.md).

+## Package names

+For React Navigation 5, we went with scoped packages (e.g. `@react-navigation/stack`).
+It distinguishes them from previous versions and makes it harder to accidentally mix v4 and v5 packages.
+The following are the new equivalent package names:

+- `react-navigation` -> `@react-navigation/native`
+- `react-navigation-stack` -> `@react-navigation/stack`
+- `react-navigation-tabs` -> `@react-navigation/bottom-tabs`, `@react-navigation/material-top-tabs`
+- `react-navigation-material-bottom-tabs` -> `@react-navigation/material-bottom-tabs`
+- `react-navigation-drawer` -> `@react-navigation/drawer`

 ## Configuring the navigator